-3. Risk Governance at GBI
+3. RISK GOVERNANCE AT GBI

 The risk management culture at GBI has been established as a key element of the Bank's strategy, with an emphasis on risk awareness at all levels of the organization.
-GBI has established an adequate segregation of duties and responsibilities with a view to a controlled pursuit of the business operations.
+GBI has established an adequate segregation of duties and responsibilities enabling overall control over its business operations.
 Risk management is structured under various levels within the organization.
-These levels are composed of committees at the Supervisory Board Level, committees at the Bank level and in the form of separate risk and control division and departments.
-The committees which form the backbone of risk governance at GBI are established as per the segregation of duties principle and are supported by the related divisions and departments that have explicit risk management responsibilities as specified below.
+These levels are composed of committees at the Supervisory Board level, committees at the Bank level and in the form of separate risk and control departments.
+The committees, which form the backbone of the risk governance at GBI, are established as per the segregation of duties principle, and are supported by the related departments that have explicit risk management responsibilities as specified below.